Y-Less/aws-lambda-forumfmt/forum-post.md

 Usage it very simple.
 When you make a post on the forums, use markdown instead of BB code.
 When you click `post`, or hit ctrl+enter (because `tab` no longer moves to the control) the text is converted and submitted.

 You can also use `tab` as in code editors - including block indentation and unindentation of multiple selected lines.

+## Editing

+Unfortunately, currently if you try edit a post you will only see the generated BB code, not the original markdown.
+Thus, I suggest you keep a backup somewhere and edit and re-paste that version.
+This isn't hard if you are keeping documentation synced between the forums and github, since github will have the original still.

 ## Markdown